OpenCyphal/pycyphal/CONTRIBUTING.rst

 i.e., if the commanded state is already reached, do nothing.
 Example: ``start()`` -- do nothing if already started; ``close()`` -- do nothing if already closed.

+If you intend to implement some form of RAII with the help of object finalizers ``__del__()``, beware that if the object is accidentally resurrected in the process, the finalizer may or may not be invoked again later, which breaks the RAII logic.
+A nasty pitfall I encountered is that if the object is referenced in a logging call from the finalizer, the logging library may retain the reference until the next GC cycle, causing the finalizer to be invoked again.
+This led to RAII reference counting bugs which took over an hour to debug.

 API functions and methods that contain the following parameters should adhere to the semantic naming conventions:

 +-----------------------------------------+-------------------------+-----------------------------------------------------------+